 You don’t have to become your own repairman when dealing with a leaking hot water heater.
 That’s what we’re here for!
 Call a Radiant plumber as soon as you notice the leak, so we can send an emergency plumber to your home in Round Rock, TX, and surrounding areas, right away.
 In the meantime, you can prevent further damage to your home by shutting off the water heater.
 For an electric model, you have to turn off the water heater breaker in the circuit breaker box.
 For a natural gas model, you simply locate the ON/OFF switch on the water heater tank and switch it off.
 Also, make sure to turn off the water supply by turning off the cold water shut-off valve, so your water heater tank doesn’t continue to draw water from the plumbing system.

 A leaking water heater is a serious issue that should be repaired right away.
 Luckily, Radiant technicians are specialists in all things plumbing and HVAC.
 That’s why we’re the trusted company for all plumbing and HVAC replacement services in and around Bee Caves, TX.
+Recently, we expanded our service area to include San Antonio.
+Our coverage spans from as far South as Somerset, to as far North as Timberwood Park, and everywhere in between.
+In recent years, we’ve been able to expand further into New Braunfels and San Marcos.
+Serving our local communities is our top priority.
+As Texas continues to grow, so does our service area!
 We also have some helpful information about what you can do to prepare ahead of your plumbing service.
 Contact us today to schedule an appointment.